 My grinning 12 year-old face reflects back at me from a shopfront window.
 We’re walking away from the stadium and down the Tottenham High Road, among masses of my fellow Spurs fans.
 Proudly wearing my new Tottenham Hotspur flat cap and scarf, walking amongst my people, Spurs fans.
 And I am elated because our captain Gary Mabbutt scored a late winner to beat Nottingham Forest 2-1.

 Captain fantastic Gary Mabbutt scored a rare goal, a late winner in a tightly contested Premier League match against Nottingham Forest 2-1.

 I visited White Hart Lane for the first time on December 28th 1992.
-That Christmas my parents had finally surrendered to the endless requests of their football crazy kid and bought tickets for a match at Tottenham Hotspur Football Club, committing to a costly trip to London from a small village in Gloucestershire, a two and a half hour drive West.
+That Christmas my parents had finally surrendered to the endless requests of their football crazy kid and bought tickets for a match at Tottenham Hotspur Football Club, committing to a costly trip to London from a small village in Gloucestershire, a three hour drive West.